dgraph-io/flock/README.md

 $ export DATA_DIR=$(pwd)/data
 ```

-- If you're running Linux, you can add the current user to docker group to use Docker as a non-root user.
+- If you're running Linux, you can add the current user to the `docker` group to use Docker as a non-root user.
   `newgrp` creates a new terminal session.
 It is necessary after the user modification to see the effects.

 ```